Generic assessment criteria to guide marking in qualitative and quantitative work at each level (3, 4, 5, 6, 7).

 The Working Group which compiled the Assessment Handbook undertook a review in 2002.
 Further editions were published in 2003, 2007 and annually since 2009.

-The 2019 edition has now been published on the Academic Office website.
-This edition incorporates the following developments in 2018/19:
+The latest edition of the Assessment handbook is published on the Academic Office website.
+This edition incorporates the following changes since the 2018 edition:

-- removal of requirement for external examiners to see all work of first class or Distinction candidates as part of the moderation process, with sampling now permitted (15.4);
+- revision to internal moderation policy (October 2019) and removal of requirement for external examiners to see all work of first class or Distinction candidates as part of the moderation process (June 2019), with sampling now permitted (15.2 and 15.4);

-- inclusion of link to QAA guidance in contract cheating (18.4);
+- inclusion of link to QAA guidance on contract cheating (18.4);

-- revised procedures for extenuating circumstances, with self-certification permitted for persons of ill-health affecting performance up to five working days (19.5).
+- revised procedures for extenuating circumstances, with self-certification permitted for periods of ill-health affecting performance up to five working days (June 2019) (19.5).